How to Cook Carne Asada in a Skillet (Updated 2023)

 For one, cooking in a skillet eliminates the time spent setting up the grill and even the production of grill lines.

-With stovetop cooking, you can enjoy convenience in preparation and get an even cooking heat.
+With stovetop cooking, you can enjoy convenience in preparation and even cooking heat.

-- Turn on the stove and set to medium-high heat.
+- Turn on the stove and set it to medium-high heat.

 - Get the bag containing the sliced steak and discard the excess marinade.

 - Allow the skillet to heat before pouring in olive oil.

 - Place the marinated meat into the skillet and allow it to become golden brown.